2016 Boston Red Sox season

 The 2016 Boston Red Sox season was the 116th season in the franchise's Major League Baseball history.
-The Red Sox finished first in the American League East for the first of three consecutive seasons with a record of 93 wins and 69 losses.
+The Red Sox finished first in the American League East for the first of three consecutive seasons with a record of 93–69.
 In the postseason, the team was swept by the American League Central champion Cleveland Indians in the ALDS.
 This was the final season for 3-time World Series champion David Ortiz.